mothur/mothur.github.io/_wiki/align.seqs.md

 very fast - we are able to align over 186,000 full-length sequences to the SILVA alignment in less than 3 hrs with a quality as good as the SINA aligner.
 Furthermore, this rate can be accelerated using multiple processors.
-While the aligner doesn\'t explicitly take into account the secondary structure of the 16S rRNA gene, if the template database is based on the secondary structure, then the resulting alignment will at least be implicitly based on the secondary structure.
+While the aligner doesn't explicitly take into account the secondary structure of the 16S rRNA gene, if the template database is based on the secondary structure, then the resulting alignment will at least be implicitly based on the secondary structure.
 To demonstrate the